Edgeberry/Edgeberry-hardware/README.md

 <img src="documentation/Edgeberry_rendering.png" align="right" width="50%"/>

 The **Edgeberry Hardware** project is a Raspberry Pi compatible 'hat' providing several basics for easily using your Raspberry Pi as an IoT Edge device and deploying it in a real-world environment.
-Some key features are a powerfull 3A step-down convertor for powering your device reliably using a regular 12V adaptor, indicators for providing status feedback, and an expansion slot for integrating application-specific hardware using an [Edgeberry Hardware Cartridge](https://github.com/SpuQ/Edgeberry-cartridge-console-can).
+Some key features are a powerful 3A step-down convertor for powering your device reliably using a regular 12V adaptor, indicators for providing status feedback, and an expansion slot for integrating application-specific hardware using an [Edgeberry Hardware Cartridge](https://github.com/SpuQ/Edgeberry-cartridge-console-can).
 The Edgeberry Hardware is designed to snugly fit in the [Edgeberry Enclosure](https://www.thingiverse.com/thing:6595172).

 <br clear="right"/>